-We ensure that our tampons are made with 100% organic cotton and are free of dyes, pesticides and any other lurking toxins.
+We ensure that our tampons are made with 100% organic cotton.
 We also list every ingredient on our box, unlike most conventional tampons.

 However, with tampon use there is a small risk of developing Toxic Shock Syndrome (TSS), a rare infection that is caused by either staph or strep bacteria.
 These bacteria are often found naturally occurring in the vagina, but when a product like a tampon is inserted and left too long it can breed more bacteria causing an overgrowth of toxins that spreads through your bloodstream.
 This is one of the most common TSS causes.